dwmkerr/crosswords-js/README.md

 # CrosswordsJS

+**IMPORTANT**: This is work in progress!
+The API may change dramatically as I work out what is most suitable.

 Tiny, lightweight crossword for control for the web.
 This component makes it easy to include a crossword in a web page.
 CrosswordsJS is: